evidentlyai/evidently/docs/book/reports/probabilistic-classification-performance.md

 ![](../.gitbook/assets/prob_class_perf_classification_quality_by_feature.png)

 In the tab “ALL”, we plot the distribution of classes against the values of the feature.
-This is the “Target Behavior by Feature” plot from the [Categorial Target Drift ](categorical-target-drift.md)report.&#x20;
+This is the “Target Behavior by Feature” plot from the [Categorical Target Drift ](categorical-target-drift.md)report.&#x20;

 If you compare the two datasets, it visually shows the changes in the feature distribution and in the relationship between the values of the feature and the target.&#x20;